Becky just had to hit reply.

 You have two years to file a civil court lawsuit seeking damages for any property damage or bodily harm brought on by another person, per West Virginia Code § 55-2-12.
 If someone was killed in a car accident, the deceased’s family might only bring wrongful death claims against the at-fault driver within two years, according to West Virginia Code section 55-7-6.
 It’s critical to remember that the “clock” for these claims starts on the day the accident victim passes away.
 Experienced West Virginia driving accident lawyers can highlight the flaws in the other party’s case or draw the court’s attention to surrounding circumstances.
 Clients can also benefit from an attorney’s expertise with regional procedures, the district attorney, and the court.

 Our West Virginia personal injury attorneys are experienced in establishing and proving that distracted drivers were negligent at the moment of the collision.
 Obtaining this proof in a car accident case can be challenging, but it can also significantly impact whether you receive fair compensation for your losses.
 To maximize your payment, we write strong and thorough claims.
 An attorney at Miley Legal will handle your case with care.
 All you have to worry about is your recovery.

-For a free case review, give us a call right away.
+For a free case review, contact us right away.